Tylous/Vibe/README.md

 ```
 ## Lit

 The ```list``` commmand displays either all Users, Computers, or Groups.
-Use the `-f` option to pipe the out of the command  to a file.
+Use the `-f` option to pipe the output of the command to a file.

 ```
 >>list users -f /tmp/users